 - Not be planning to work for a company or employer considered ineligible by the Canadian government

-- Not plan to work for a company or employer that offers services such as erotic dance, escort services, erotic massage or striptease
+- Do not plan to work for a company or employer that offers services such as erotic dance, escort services, erotic massage, or striptease.

-- Give the Canadian immigration services any documents necessary to prove you can enter the country
+- Give Canadian immigration services any documents necessary to prove you can enter the country.

 - Meet all other requirements of your specific work permit

-If you do meet all of your specific requirements, the next major step in the process is to start looking for software developer jobs in Canada.
+If you meet your specific requirements, the next major step is to start looking for software developer jobs in Canada.
 There are three significant steps to going about searching for jobs in Canada.
 They are as follows:

 Step 1: Do Your Research

-Before you start applying for software developer jobs in Canada, it is important to make sure you’re getting the most out of the opportunities Canada has to offer.
-To give you the best chance of gaining the best job possible, you should try to build a professional network, ensure recruiters will help you and ensure you have your best online reputation.
+Before applying for software developer jobs in Canada, you must ensure you get the most out of Canada's opportunities.
+To give you the best chance of gaining the best job possible, you should try to build a professional network, ensure recruiters will help you, and provide you with your best online reputation.